leewtai/leewtai.github.io/courses/stat_computing/lectures/lec4_fisher_csv_subset.md

 #### Subsetting a row using a single value
 Similarly, we can subset a row out of the data frame
-- Using indices
+- Using numeric indices
   ```r
   row <- df[1, ]
   ```
   What happens when you use a **negative** index? (unique to R!)
-- Using column names
+- Using character values
   ```r
   rownames(df)
   row <- df["3", ]